dbyrdaquent/OfficeDocs-Enterprise/Enterprise/add-several-users-at-the-same-time.md

 - GEA150
 - BCS160
 ms.assetid: 1f5767ed-e717-4f24-969c-6ea9d412ca88
-description: "Learn how to add multiple users to Office 365 for business from a list in a spreadsheet or other CSV formatted file.
-Watch a video on YouTube that explains how to add accounts to Office 365.
-At the end of this process, each user with an account will have an Office 365 mailbox. "
+description: Learn how to add multiple users to Office 365 for business from a list in a spreadsheet or other CSV formatted file.
 ---

 # Add several users at the same time to Office 365 - Admin Help